gitworkflows/meshplay/docs/pages/extensibility/providers.md

 - **Name:** "navigator"
   **Type:** Menu Items
-  **Description:** This is supposed to be a full page extension which will get a dedicated endpoint in the meshery UI.
-And will be listed in the meshery UI’s navigator/sidebar.
+  **Description:** This is supposed to be a full page extension which will get a dedicated endpoint in the meshplay UI.
+And will be listed in the meshplay UI’s navigator/sidebar.
 Menu items may refer to full page extensions.

 - **Name:** "user_prefs"
   **Type:** Single Component
   **Description:** This is supposed to be remote react components which will get placed in a pre-existing page and will not have a dedicated endpoint.
-As of now, the only place where this extension can be loaded is the “User Preference” section under meshery settings.
+As of now, the only place where this extension can be loaded is the “User Preference” section under meshplay settings.

 - **Name:** "account"
   **Type:** Full Page